mosaicml/streaming/docs/source/getting_started/faqs_and_tips.md

 ### I'm not seeing deterministic resumption on my training runs.
 How can I enable this?
 To enable elastic determinism and resumption, you should be using the {class}`streaming.StreamingDataLoader` instead of the generic PyTorch DataLoader.
 You should also make sure you're passing in `batch_size` to StreamingDataset in addition to your DataLoader.
 Certain launchers, such as [Composer](https://github.com/mosaicml/composer), support deterministic resumption with StreamingDataset automatically.
 See the [resumption](../distributed_training/fast_resumption.md) page for more information.

-### Is it possible for each global batch to consist only of samples from one Stream?
+### Is it possible for each global or device batch to consist only of samples from one Stream?
-Yes -- use the `per_stream` batching method as detailed in the [batching methods](../dataset_configuration/mixing_data_sources.md#batching-methods) section.
+Yes.
+For global batches drawn from a single stream, use the `per_stream` batching method, and for device batches drawn from a single stream, use the `device_per_stream` batching method.
+More details are in the [batching methods](../dataset_configuration/mixing_data_sources.md#batching-methods) section.

 ### I'm seeing a shared memory error.
 How can I fix this?
 Streaming uses shared memory to communicate between workers.
 These errors are indicative of stale shared memory, likely from a previous training run.
 To fix this, call `python` in your terminal and run the commands below: